naparuba/tanuki-www/content/pages/docs/internals/consensus.md

 Raft.
 The leader then writes the entry to durable storage and attempts to replicate to a quorum of followers.
 Once the log entry is considered *committed*, it can be *applied* to a finite state machine.
-The finite state machine is application specific, and in Consul's case, we use [LMDB](http://symas.com/mdb/) to maintain cluster state.
+The finite state machine is application specific, and in XXX's case, we use [LMDB](http://symas.com/mdb/) to maintain cluster state.

 An obvious question relates to the unbounded nature of a replicated log.
 Raft provides a mechanism by which the current state is snapshotted, and the log is compacted.
 Because